daltunay/filtergenie/README.md

 ```

 > Note: To use caching, you must have a running Redis server on `localhost:6379` and pass `CACHE_ENABLED=true` as an environment variable to the API.

-## Privacy Policy

-FilterGenie is designed with user privacy in mind.
-We are committed to protecting your data and being transparent about how information is handled.

-### What data does FilterGenie collect?

-- **Website Content Only:**
-  FilterGenie processes the content of web pages you visit on supported e-commerce sites (such as product titles, descriptions, and images) to provide its filtering functionality.
-  **No other data is collected.**

-### What data does FilterGenie NOT collect?

-- We do **not** collect, store, or transmit any of the following:
-  - Personally identifiable information (PII) such as your name, address, email, age, or identification numbers
-  - Health information
-  - Financial or payment information
-  - Authentication information (passwords, credentials, secret questions, or codes)
-  - Personal communications (emails, SMS, chat messages)
-  - Location data (IP address, GPS, or nearby points of interest)
-  - Web browsing history (list of pages visited, titles, or timestamps)
-  - User activity (network monitoring, clicks, mouse position, scroll or keystroke logging)

-### How is your data used?

-- The extension only analyzes the visible content of e-commerce listings to provide filtering results.
-- No user data is sold or transferred to third parties.
-- No user data is used for purposes unrelated to the core filtering functionality.
-- No user data is used for creditworthiness or lending purposes.

-### Data storage and transfer

-- All processing is performed locally in your browser or sent to the FilterGenie API (cloud or local, as configured by you) for analysis.
-- No personal or sensitive data is ever collected, stored, or transferred by FilterGenie.

-### Certification

-- We do **not** sell or transfer user data to third parties except as required for the core functionality.
-- We do **not** use or transfer user data for unrelated purposes.
-- We do **not** use or transfer user data for creditworthiness or lending.

-For any questions about privacy, please contact the developer at [daniel.altunay@gmail.com](mailto:daniel.altunay@gmail.com).